 Taking photos and videos of the babies is encouraged to promote bonding with siblings/family members who are unable to visit.
 Live-streaming bedside cameras are also available 24 hours a day so parents and family members can view their baby through a password-protected website.
 Breastfeeding is always encouraged, and lactation support is available to help nursing mothers provide milk for their infants.

 Only one person will be allowed to sleep at the patient’s bedside overnight, if the infant’s condition allows.
-If space allows, a second person will be allowed to stay in the NICU waiting area.
+Our social work team is available to help each family should they need assistance with housing accommodations while their baby is in the NICU.